python-websockets/websockets/docs/howto/django.rst

 * Keep track of connected clients so we can broadcast messages.
 * Tell which content types the user has permission to view or to change.
-* Connect to the message bus and read events.
+* Connect to the message stream and read events.
 * Broadcast these events to users who have corresponding permissions.

 Here's a complete implementation.

 .. literalinclude:: ../../example/django/notifications.py
+    :caption: notifications.py
 Since the ``get_content_types()`` function makes a database query, it is wrapped inside :func:`asyncio.to_thread()`.
 It runs once when each WebSocket connection is open; then its result is cached for the lifetime of the